 The IW Bits can be used to mask nibble A and nibble B in applications requiring separate 4-bit display ports.
 By setting the IW flag (IW = 1) for one of the ports, the port becomes marked so that entries to the Display RAM from the CPU do not affect that port.
 Thus, if each nibble is input to a BCD decoder, the CPU may write a digit to the Display RAM without affecting the other digit being displayed.
-It is important to note that bit B_0 corresponds to bit D_0 on the CPU bus, and that bit A_3 corresponds to bit D_7 .
+It is important to note that bit B0 corresponds to bit D7.